Janice Min: The Hollywood Reporter and Billboard

 In December 2009, the CEO of Prometheus Global Media, Richard Beckman, acquired The Hollywood Reporter.
 According to The Daily Beast, The Hollywood Reporter was "in a death spiral".
 It had become too friendly to the celebrities it covered and was losing readership to competitor Daily Variety.
 After seeing in The New York Post that Min was moving to Los Angeles, Beckman began courting her to lead the publication's turnaround.
 She was named editorial director of The Hollywood Reporter in May 2010.

 Four months after Min took the position, The Hollywood Reporter was re-launched as a weekly, glossy magazine.
 She focused the publication's editorial on in-depth feature stories and visuals.
 According to The New York Times, "she published 3,000-word profiles of and about Hollywood, plus plenty of juicy photo galleries and lighter items" as opposed to "quick blurbs about comings and goings".
 She avoided the re-written press releases and industry jargon that were common in prior issues.
 Some of the subjects upon which she focused included box office numbers, controversies, fashion and personal celebrity news.
 Min created art and photography departments and hired more journalists.
 The publication also began hosting Oscar and Emmy award parties for nominees.

 Min led the modernization of the publication's website as well.
 The Hollywood Reporter's web traffic increased 800 percent under her tenure at the publication and revenue increased 50 percent.

 In January 2014, Min was promoted to co-president/chief creative officer of the Entertainment Group of Guggenheim Media.
-In this role she became the head of both The Hollywood Reporter and Billboard.
+In this role, she became the head of both The Hollywood Reporter and Billboard.
 Billboard was still considered the most reputable magazine in the music industry, but it was losing readers and writers due to a tumult in the music industry.
 Min was appointed to lead a similar turnaround as the one she facilitated at The Hollywood Reporter.

+Min stepped down from The Hollywood Reporter and Billboard in February 2017.
+At the time of her departure, The Hollywood Reporter attracted 16 million online visitors per month.